-- Supports SSH client, rlogin client.
+- Supports SSH client, telnet client, SFTP client (command line only), and rlogin client.
 Both SSH2 and SSH1 protocols are supported.
-Note: Use of SSH1 is not recommended for security reasons.
-Practically all devices support SSH2 these days. client, client (command line only), and
+Note that use of SSH1 is not recommended for security reasons.
+Practically all devices support SSH2 these days.

 - File transfers only using a separate command-line programs.
 No integrated file transfer support.